This is the fifth annual Modern Slavery Act Statement made by Chelsea FC plc on behalf of itself and its UK subsidiary companies (the Group).

 (c) commit an offence with the intention to commit human trafficking.

-The Club has a zero tolerance approach to slavery, in all its forms, within its supply chains.
-It is committed to running its business in an ethical and lawful manner and, as such, all persons working for us, and all persons in our supply chain, must comply with this policy and help the Club to ensure that modern slavery is not taking place anywhere in our business or in our supply chain.
+The Club has a zero tolerance approach to slavery, in all its forms, within its supply chain.
+It is committed to running its business in an ethical and lawful manner and, as such, all persons working for us, and all persons in our supply chain, must comply with the law and help the Club to ensure that modern slavery is not taking place anywhere in our business or in our supply chain.

-In January 2015, we became the first Premier League club to be accredited by the Living Wage Foundation.
+The Club continues to be accredited by the Living Wage Foundation.
 This means that we voluntarily agree to pay every member of staff over the age of 18 a fair wage – in line with the cost of living and significantly above the current national minimum wage.
+The Club also imposes this obligation on third party organisations who supply us with staff to work at our sites.

 Third parties in our supply chain include manufacturers of our licensed products and suppliers of merchandise, office equipment, software, food and beverages and maintenance and other services including catering.